Model-Based Reinforcement Learning in Discrete-Action Non-Markovian Reward Decision Processes: Background

-The main solution approaches for RL are \emph{model-free} and \emph{model-based}.
-The former find $\rho^*$ without estimating $P$ or $R_E$, the latter learn both.
-Two representative algorithms for these families are \qlearn~\cite{watkins1992} and \rmax~\citep{Brafman03}, respectively.
-A central notion for them is the \emph{state-action value} function $Q_f:S\times A\ra \mathbb{R}$.
-Given $s\in S$ and $a\in A$, $Q_f(s,a)$ is the return obtained by executing $a$ in $s$ and then acting optimally.
-Given $Q_f$, an optimal policy is $\rho^*(s)=\argmax_{a}Q_f(s,a)$.
-While methods exist to compute $Q_f$ from $P$ and $R_E$, e.g., \emph{Value Iteration}~\cite{sutton}, this is not possible in RL, as $P$ and $R_E$ are unknown.
+RL methods are typically \emph{model-free} or \emph{model-based}: the former seek $\rho^*$ without explicitly estimating $P$ and $R_E$, while the latter learn both.
+Two representative algorithms are \qlearn~\cite{watkins1992} and \rmax~\cite{Brafman03}.
+A central notion is the optimal state-action value function \(Q^\star:S\times A\to\mathbb{R}\), where \(Q^\star(s,a)\) is the expected discounted return obtained by executing \(a\) in \(s\) and then acting optimally; an optimal policy is \(\rho^\star(s)\in\arg\max_a Q^\star(s,a)\).
+While \(Q^\star\) can be computed from \(P\) and \(R_E\) (e.g., via \emph{Value Iteration}~\cite{sutton}), this is not directly possible in RL since $P$ and $R_E$ are unknown.

-{\qlearn} maintains an estimate $\hat Q_f$ of $Q_f$, which is initially arbitrary and incrementally refined as new observations are gathered via action execution, using an update formula based on \emph{Bellman's optimality condition}.
-With a sufficiently large number of iterations and guaranteeing a sufficient degree of transition exploration, the algorithm returns a reliable estimate $\hat Q_f$ of $Q_f$, thus an estimate of $\rho^*$.

-Differently from {\qlearn}, {\rmax} estimates $P$ and $R_E$ by executing actions and collecting data about transitions and rewards associated to state-action pairs $(s,a)$; when enough data are collected, the pair is considered \emph{known} and $P$ and $R_E$ are updated using such data.
-Once all the pairs are known and $P$ and $R_E$ are estimated, the policy can be computed.
-While not strictly needed, the algorithm maintains an estimate of $Q_f$, updated using value iteration whenever $P$ and $R_E$ change.
-In standard RL, $R_E$ is \emph{Markovian}, i.e., it depends on the current (and possibly next) state only.
-This paper deals with a more general form of RL where the reward is \emph{non-Markovian}.
+{\qlearn} maintains an estimate \(\widehat Q\), initialized arbitrarily and updated from experience using an update rule based on \emph{Bellman's optimality condition}; with sufficient exploration, \(\widehat Q\) approximates \(Q^\star\) and induces a near-optimal policy.
+In contrast, {\rmax} estimates $P$ and $R_E$ by collecting samples for state-action pairs $(s,a)$ until they are deemed \emph{known}; it then plans in the learned model (typically via value iteration), using optimism to drive exploration.
+In standard RL, $R_E$ is \emph{Markovian}, depending only on the current (and possibly next) state; here we consider \emph{non-Markovian} rewards.